kevanantha/kevanantha_/README.md

 # Kevin Anantha - @kevanantha
 👋 Hola!
-I'm a web developer Mekari working on internal tools.
+I'm a web developer @Mekari working on internal tools.
 I break things but at least I learn.

 ### 🔭 Current goal
 I want to learn and make Design System Language also explore and deep dive into Front End things (even if I must re-learn about HTML and CSS, or sort of 😄), to achieve this goal I always learn from the existing project on Github and keep research and curious (hopefully I can achieve my goal).